CloudGeometry/cg-devx-docs/docs/operators_guide/platform_management/iac/users_management.md

 # User management

-CG DevX manages users using module defined in `/terraform/users/main.tf`.
+CG DevX manages users using a module defined in `/terraform/users/main.tf`.

-By default, CG DevX installation will have one admin level machine user with a namae `cgdevx-bot`.
+By default, a CG DevX installation will have one admin level machine user named `cgdevx-bot`.
-You could create additional users by editing `users` variable that has the following structure:
+You can create additional users by editing the `users` variable that has the following structure:

 ```terraform
 users            = {